 Ignore the poster that makes the film look like a LONDON HAS FALLEN wannabe, (there’s maybe 30 seconds of Big Ben blowing up).
 INCOMING takes Scott Adkins to the final frontier and puts him in a LOCKOUT wannabe filled with dubious politics and worse science.

 After a terrorist attack on London members of the group responsible, The Wolfpack, are captured and taken to a secret prison on board what used to be the International Space Station.
 Now after five years of interrogation, (or torture, take your pick), they’ve escaped their cells.
 They plan to use the station itself as a weapon to destroy Moscow.
-All that stands between them and their goal is shuttle pilot Bridges (Aaron McCusker), Doctor Stone (Michelle Lehane SEVEN DEVILS) and CIA Agent Reiser (Scott Adkins, TRIPLE THREAT, ABDUCTION).
+All that stands between them and their goal is shuttle pilot Bridges (Aaron McCusker), Doctor Stone (Michelle Lehane SEVEN DEVILS) and CIA Agent Reiser (Scott Adkins, LEGACY OF LIES, ABDUCTION).
 But Reiser has his own agenda.

 Despite its setting, INCOMING is another by the numbers action film.
 Nothing is done with the possibilities of zero gravity, decompression, etc. It does provide a reason why there are no firearms and everyone has to fight hand to hand though.
 Even the threat of crashing into Moscow is so underwhelming it could have been any generic race against time type of threat.
 I’m also wondering how many people outside of Russia would really care if Moscow was vaporized.
 It’s not like Putin has been endearing himself or his country to the West lately.